Skip to main content

 1. 1

-Enter your strategy's raw Sharpe ratio, sample size (number of return observations), skewness, and excess kurtosis.
+Enter your strategy's raw Sharpe ratio, sample size (number of return observations), skewness, and kurtosis γ₄ (3 for normal returns — this is raw kurtosis, not excess kurtosis).

 2. 2